top of page

 Vancouver, British Columbia

-Despite being half the size of an average Orca, Alice's white-as-snow body made it easy to identify her and her pod wherever they roamed.
-Dr. G. Clifford Carl of Victoria's provincial museum recognized the rare opportunity presented by Alice's unique features and reached out to British Columbians for their assistance.
-Over the next ten years, fishermen, lighthouse keepers, and beachgoers, all eager to contribute, reported their sightings to Dr. Carl, and the results surprised everyone.
-Alice and her pod seemed to be circling Vancouver Island, sometimes twice in a single year.
+Despite being half the size of an average orca, Alice’s white-as-snow body made her easy to identify wherever she appeared.
+Dr. G. Clifford Carl of Victoria’s provincial museum recognized the rare opportunity presented by her unique features and reached out to British Columbians for their assistance.
+Over the following decade, fishermen, lighthouse keepers, and beachgoers—all eager to contribute—reported their sightings, revealing that Alice and her pod appeared to circle Vancouver Island, returning again and again—sometimes twice in a single year.

-"Her dorsal fin gleams like a scimitar in the sunlight!" -A Metchosin Citizen (after seeing Alice for the first time in 1947)
+"Her dorsal fin gleams like a scimitar in the sunlight!" -A Metchosin resident (after seeing Alice for the first time in 1947)

-1958::Alice and Her Pod 'Performing' at Harling Point Near Victoria, British Columbia
+1958::Alice and Her Pod Performing Off Harling Point Near Victoria, British Columbia

 Photo Clip: Victoria Daily Times (1958)